C2-DPO: Constrained Controlled Direct Preference Optimization: Constrained Controlled DPO ( C2-DPO )

 In contrast to the hard constraint, in this case we do not necessarily force the winner (loser) probability to go up (down).
 Rather, we impose a penalty when the learner violates the constraint.
 Notice also that we added the penalty term to the original loss of \texttt{DPO} for simplicity, but in principle, the penalty term can be added to any DPO-style loss covered in our classification framework.

 Further, we can show that employing the logarithmic constraint~\eqref{eq:constraint_phi_log} has a meaningful RLHF interpretation.
-Recall that~\citet{DPO} defined

-as {\em implicit reward} learned during DPO training.
-Using this notation, we can rewrite the objective~\eqref{eq:C2DPO-log} simply as

-Under $\varphi(x) = \log x$, we solve the original RLHF problem akin to \texttt{DPO}, but we also incentivize that the sum of the implicit rewards for the winner and loser to stay around zero.
+Recall that~\citet{DPO} defined $\hat r_{\theta}(x,y) := \beta\log\big(\pi_{\theta}(y|x)/\piRef(y|x)\big),\;\forall y\in\mathcal Y$ as an {\em implicit reward} learned during DPO training.
+Using this notation, we can rewrite objective~\eqref{eq:C2DPO-log} simply as Under $\varphi(x) = \log x$, we solve the original RLHF problem akin to \texttt{DPO}, but we also incentivize the sum of the implicit rewards for the winner and loser to remain around zero.
 It follows that the constraint regularizes the implicit rewards so as to avoid rewards that are {\bf (a)} very large and {\bf (b)} have the same sign.
-These two properties cannot co-exist when employing $\varphi(x) = \log x$, since doing so would yield a large magnitude inside the square and ultimately a large magnitude in the second piece of the loss.
-Intuitively this can hedge against probability collapse, because in the case of collapse both implicit rewards are large in magnitude and also both have negative sign, which the constraint will highly penalize.
+These two properties cannot co-exist when employing $\varphi(x) = \log x$, since doing so would yield a large magnitude inside the square and ultimately a large magnitude in the second term of the loss.
+Intuitively, this can hedge against the likelihood displacement, because in the case of displacement both implicit rewards are large in magnitude and both have a negative sign, which the constraint will greatly penalize.